Last Updated on

 5 Berlin is cheap

-People are always surprised about just how cheap Berlin is, and I agree: having traveled all over Germany this year, I have to say that I have yet to find another city that has prices as cheap as Berlin.
+People are always surprised about just how cheap Berlin is, and I agree: after traveling all over Germany this year, I have to say that I have yet to find another city that has prices as cheap as Berlin.
 Food is super cheap, and drinks are moderately priced in most places – a large beer for €3.50 is seen as expensive, and €2 glasses of wine are not a rarity.
 Plus: groceries are cheap in the supermarkets, the Turkish Market in Maybachufer has the most inexpensive fresh produce I’ve come across in the whole country.
 Since many sights are also free, Berlin is one of the most budget-friendly cities in Europe.

 6 Berlin is smoky